epfl-si/PhDAssess.ops/HOWTO.md

 #### Restore

 - ⚠ Assert you are ready to lose data on the volume you will operate on ⚠
-- Asset you are running the same version / brokers number
+- Assert you are running the same version / brokers number
 - Have the ID of the backup you want to restore.
 See previous section.

 ---